Szumo/pyconpl-2018-talk/slides.md

 ???

 * How many of you were happy working with legacy code?
-How many were unhappy?
-Do you know why?
+* How many were unhappy?

 ---